![]() |

 .

 Generally it’s preferable to err on the side of too many clusters, as they can be combined manually in later steps.
-In our experience, this is another parameter that often needs to be iteratively revised and reviewed.

 To visualize the cell clusters, we can use dimensionality reduction techniques to visualize and explore our large, high-dimensional dataset.
 Two popular methods that are supported by Seurat are t-distributed stochastic neighbor embedding (t-SNE) and Uniform Manifold Approximation and Projection (UMAP) techniques.
 These techniques allow us to visualize our high-dimensional single-cell data in 2D space and see if cells grouped together within graph-based clusters co-localize in these representations (source).